History of the Vikings

 - Islendingabok (Book of the Icelanders), written by Ari

-(The Learned) Thorgilsson in late 11th century.
+(The Learned) Thorgilsson in early 12th century.
 Short account of the

 - Landnamabok (Book of Settlements).
 Early 13th century.
 Account